Adding WASM component

 What's left to do:

-2. Pass the property values to the corresponding methods of the SvgOptions object.
+component. - Pass the property values to the corresponding methods of the

-3. Describe the added properties in the qrCode object using props.
+object. - Describe the added properties in the

 Below is the code of the component, it adds all of the above.
 In the code you will also find a color converter from the rgba format, which is passed by the designer property editor, to the hex format used by the component.